DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 ### Changing the way we refer to automatically rejected applications

 There’s been some work done to avoid the negative connotations with the word ‘rejection’ on the candidate service.
-We’ll consider the language we use throughout Manage.
+We’ll consider the language we use throughout service.

 ### Using candidate name at the start of the subject line